Silladar Cavalry: East India Company and British Raj

 The commandants received money advances to equip their regiments, and the silladars repaid these advances from their monthly pay.
 However, a silladar's position (an asami) was transferrable and was often held by a non-serving investor (a benoker silladar).
 The benoker sillidar bought mount, arms and further equipment to lease them to a paid substitute (a bargir) who was to serve as sowar then.
 In return, the 'bargir-sowar' paid the benoker sillidar a significant share of his pay continuously.
 Some silladars even held a group (a pagai) of asamis.
 In 1858, an irregular sowar drew some 20 Rs. a month whilst a regular trooper was paid between 9 and 11 Rs. depending on length of service.
 Up to World War I a sowar's pay rose to 34 Rs. plus 5-8 Rs. dearness allowance of which he had to pay his initial expenses of about 450 Rs. for mount, arms, equipment and uniform.

 The silladar system was extended to the regular cavalry of the Bengal and Bombay Armies in 1861.

 Native officers resp.
 Viceroy's commissioned officers (VCO, from 1885) in irregular corps, like the silladar cavalry, enjoyed a greater leeway and consequently a higher status due to the lack of british officers established there.
-Usually, only the Commandant, the Second-in-command (2i/c), the Adjutant and the Surgeon were british, so a troop (equivalent to an infantry company) was commanded by an native resp.
+Usually, only the Commandant, the Second-in-command (2i/c), the Adjutant and the Surgeon were british, so a troop (equivalent to an infantry company) was commanded by a native resp.
 Indian Officer, who could even rise to squadron commander.
 From 1885, a silladar regiment consisted of four (previously three) squadrons, with a British commander and a British 2i/c each.
 Each squadron had two troops of nine NCOs, 70 sowars and one trumpeter, led by a Rissaldar and a Jemadar as 2i/c.